Macroscopic bioinspired magnetic active matter and the physical limits of magnetotaxis

-Our macroscopic experiment, and detailed numerical model allow us to draw conclusions and make predictions on the phases, and stability of MAM at the microscale.
-To analyze the impact of increasing magnetic moment in MTB we have performed detailed numerical simulations in a region of physical parameters relevant for MTB (See Supplementary Tables VIII and IX).
-Furthermore, the view of the magnetosome chain in MTB as a magnetic dumbbell has been directly measured using extremely sensitive Nitrogen vacancy centers \cite{le2013optical}.
+Our macroscopic experiment, and detailed numerical model allow us to draw conclusions about, and make predictions for the phases, and stability of MAM at the microscale.
+To analyze the impact of increasing magnetic moment in MTB, we have performed detailed numerical simulations in a region of physical parameters relevant for MTB (See Supplementary Tables VIII and IX).
+Furthermore, the view of the magnetosome chain in MTB as a magnetic dumbbell has been directly measured using extremely sensitive nitrogen-vacancy centers \cite{le2013optical}.
 For the simulations shown in Fig.\ref{FIG4}, we have used bacterium length $L=5\mu$m, width $W=1.6 \mu$m, magnetic chain length $2a=1.1\mu$m, $Q_{o}\sim 9.4\cdot 10^{-10}$ Am, and average swimming speeds of order $v\sim 30 \mu$m$/$s \cite{khalil2013control,seong2001swimming,schuler1999bacterial,frankel1981magnetotactic,frankel1980navigational,komeili2006magnetosomes}.
-This lead to dimensionless parameters $\beta\sim 10$ and $\alpha \sim 1.5*10^{-7} $, which are far from clustering (see Fig.\ref{FIG1}e).
+These values correspond to dimensionless parameters $\beta\sim 10$ and $\alpha \sim 1.5*10^{-7} $, which are far from clustering (see Fig.\ref{FIG1}d).
 To increase the magnetic moment in our in-silico experiments we have increased the charge from $Q_{0}$ to $4Q_{0}$, and then to $10Q_{0}$.
-We obtained the dynamics of that microscale MAM, Fig.\ref{FIG4} a-c (See Supplementary Movies 10, 11, and 12), and computed the evolution of different order parameters Fig.\ref{FIG4} d,e.
-Our data shows the emergence of a ${\bf{C-AF}}$ phase at large dipolar moment ($\beta<1.0$), and a sharp decrease in the average speed of the collective motion, which will be detrimental for MTB survival \cite{darwin1964origin}.
+We obtained the dynamics of that microscale MAM, Fig. \ref{FIG4} a-c (See Supplementary Movies 10, 11, and 12), and computed the evolution of different order parameters Fig. \ref{FIG4}(d,e).
+Our data shows the emergence of a ${\bf{C-AF}}$ phase at large dipolar moment ($\beta<1.0$), together with a sharp decrease in the average speed of the collective motion.
+This suggests that excessively large magnetic moments would tend to reduce effective motility and compromise magnetotactic performance, which would be detrimental for MTB survival \cite{darwin1964origin}.
 For MTB to have an efficient magnetotactic advantage, they should inhabit the {\bf{Free}} phase region of the phase diagram.
-That means that in nature the ${\bf{FM}}$, ${\bf{V}}$, and ${\bf{C}}$-${\bf{AF}}$ configurations should be avoided as they strongly lower the swimming efficiency of MTB by interfering with flagella motion \cite{dauparas2016flagellar}, or by forming clusters of extremely low magnetic moment.
+That means that in nature the ${\bf{FM}}$, ${\bf{V}}$, and ${\bf{C}}$-${\bf{AF}}$ regimes are expected to be disadvantageous because they lower swimming efficiency by interfering with flagellar propulsion \cite{dauparas2016flagellar} and, in some clustered states, by producing compound bodies with reduced net magnetic response and low effective motility \cite{Pan2009HigherFields,Gachon2025Magnetosensing,Schueler2026Review}.